200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-LastNightattheSafeword.md

          //Force-Blade Punk, by Grant Howitt,
          //Blades in the Dark, by John Harper,
          //and Wizards of Three Moons, by Neil Stidham;
-.Lovelyss and Lovesyck, two (pretty NSFW) webcomics by Alexis Flower are my primary touchstones [Got character style like WOW, lemme remember to breatheÖ];
+.Lovelyss and Lovesyck, two (pretty NSFW) webcomics by Alexis Flower are my primary touchstones [Got character style like WOW, lemme remember to breathe‚Ä¶];
-.The theme song is ìThe New Rush,î by Gin Wigmore;
+.The theme song is ‚ÄúThe New Rush,‚Äù by Gin Wigmore;
-.And my deepest gratitude goes to Aaron Nussdorf, Ben Smith, and Brianna ìRockstarî Hoge for their critical and unwavering support.
+.And my deepest gratitude goes to Aaron Nussdorf, Ben Smith, and Brianna ‚ÄúRockstar‚Äù Hoge for their critical and unwavering support.